Dublin lock-out: James Larkin and formation of ITGWU

 James Larkin, the main protagonist on the side of the workers in the dispute, was a docker in Liverpool and a union organiser.
 In 1907, he was sent to Belfast as a local organiser of the British-based National Union of Dock Labourers (NUDL).
 In Belfast, Larkin organised a strike of dock and transport workers.
 It was also in Belfast that Larkin began to use the tactic of the sympathetic strike in which workers who were not directly involved in an industrial dispute with employers would go on strike in support of other workers, who were striking.
 The Belfast strike was moderately successful and boosted Larkin's standing among Irish workers.
 However, his tactics were highly controversial and so Larkin was transferred to Dublin.

 Unskilled workers in Dublin were very much at the mercy of their employers.
 Employers who suspected workers of trying to organise themselves could blacklist them to destroy them any chance of future employment.
 Larkin set about organising the unskilled workers of Dublin, which was a cause of concern for the NUDL, which was reluctant to engage in a full-scale industrial dispute with the powerful Dublin employers.
 It suspended Larkin from the NUDL in 1908.
 Larkin then left the NUDL and set up an Irish union, the Irish Transport and General Workers' Union (ITGWU).

 The ITGWU was the first Irish trade union to cater for both skilled and unskilled workers.
 In its first few months, it quickly gained popularity and soon spread to other Irish cities.
 The ITGWU was used as a vehicle for Larkin's syndicalist views.
 He believed in bringing about a socialist revolution by the establishment of trade unions and calling general strikes.

 The ITGWU initially lost several strikes between 1908 and 1910 but after 1913 won strikes involving carters and railway workers like the 1913 Sligo dock strike.
 Between 1911 and 1913, membership of the ITGWU rose from 4,000 to 10,000, to the alarm of employers.

 Larkin had learned from the methods of the 1910 Tonypandy riots and the 1911 Liverpool general transport strike.

 Larkin, Connolly and Irish Labour Party

 Another important figure in the rise of an organised workers' movement in Ireland at the time was James Connolly, an Edinburgh-born Marxist of Irish parentage.
-Connolly was a talented orator and a fine writer.
-He became known for his speeches on the streets of Dublin in support of socialism and Irish nationalism.
+A talented orator and a fine writer, he became known for his speeches on the streets of Dublin in support of socialism and Irish nationalism.
 In 1896, Connolly established the Irish Socialist Republican Party and the newspaper The Workers' Republic.
 In 1911, Connolly was appointed the ITGWU's Belfast organiser.
 In 1912, Connolly and Larkin formed the Irish Labour Party to represent workers in the imminent Home Rule Bill debate in the British Parliament.
-Home rule, although passed in the House of Commons, was postponed, by the start of World War I. The plan was then suspended for one year, then indefinitely, after the rise of militant nationalism after the 1916 Rising.
+Home rule, although passed in the House of Commons, was postponed by the start of the First World War.
+The plan was then suspended for one year, then indefinitely, after the rise of militant nationalism after the 1916 Rising.